Colonialism and the Olympic Games: Anniversary of the Circassian genocide at the 2014 Winter Olympics in Sochi, Krasnodar Krai

 Circassian organisations have also spoken out against the 2014 Olympics, arguing that the Games will take place on land that had been inhabited by them since the beginning of recorded history by their ancestors until 1864, when the resolution of the Russian–Circassian War was stated to have caused the disappearance (variously by death or deportation) of 1.5 million Circassians, or 90–94% of the Circassian nation.
 They demanded the Sochi 2014 Olympics be cancelled or moved unless Russia would apologize for what the Circassians regarded to be a genocide.
 Some Circassian groups have not expressed outright opposition to the Olympics but argue that symbols of Circassian history and culture should be included in the format, as Australia, the United States, and Canada did with their indigenous populations in 2000, 2002, and 2010 respectively.

 The games are viewed to be particularly offensive because they include the date of the 150th anniversary of what they consider a genocide.
 It has thus been a rallying cry for Circassian nationalists.

-In particular, there is much ire over the use of a hill called "Red Hill".
-In 1864, a group of Circassians apparently tried to return home but were attacked and a battle ensued, ending in their massacre, and attaining the name "Red Hill" (for the blood spilled).
+In particular, there is much ire over the use of a hill called Red Hill.
+In 1864, a group of Circassians apparently tried to return home but were attacked and a battle ensued, ending in their massacre, and the naming of the hill for the blood spilled.
 There were skiing and snowboarding events planned to be held on this hill.